The Board Game Design Course

 Using a pledge manager gives your backers a second chance to back your project.
 Some may also upgrade from the base game to the deluxe version (you did offer a deluxe version, right?).

 This is also a great opportunity to allow backers to add other products to their order.
-If you have other previously published games or merchandise or special add-ons that backers can get like a playmat for example, why not allow them to buy these things now and save them some money again by avoiding that Kickstarter fee?
+If you have other previously published games or merchandise or special add-ons that backers can get like a playmat for example, why not allow them to buy these things now?

 Additional sales